YulinChen12/Food-recipe-prediction-model/README.md

 Applied To: 'high_calories_count'.

 Purpose: The 'passthrough' strategy is used for the high-calorie ingredient count feature.
 Since this feature is already numerical and represents a direct count, it doesn't require scaling or normalization.
 It’s a straightforward quantitative representation of the presence of high-calorie ingredients in a recipe, and its raw value is directly relevant to the model.

+### Model Algorithm

+The initial baseline model employed a Decision Tree Regressor.
+For the final model, we continued with the Decision Tree Regressor.
+The decision to stick with the same algorithm was strategic, as it allows for a direct comparison between the baseline and final models.
+However, the final model differs significantly in its complexity and sophistication, primarily due to the introduction of new features and advanced hyperparameter tuning.

+### Hyperparameter Tuning

+In the baseline model, the Decision Tree Regressor was likely used with default parameters.

+**Advanced Tuning**:

+The final model involved a comprehensive hyperparameter tuning process using GridSearchCV.
+This method systematically explores a range of parameter combinations to find the most effective settings.

+**Parameters Tuned**:

+Parameters such as '**max_depth**', '**min_samples_split**', and '**min_samples_leaf**' were among those tuned.
+These parameters are crucial in controlling the complexity of the tree, balancing between capturing sufficient detail in the data (depth and split) and avoiding overfitting (leaf size).

+### Reasoning Behind Tuning:

+**Max Depth**: Adjusting 'max_depth' helps in determining how deep the tree should grow.
+A deeper tree can capture more details but risks overfitting.
+A shallower tree might generalize better but could underfit.

+**Min Samples Split**: This parameter dictates the minimum number of samples required to split a node.
+Tuning it helps in determining the necessary sample size to consider a split, affecting the granularity of the tree.

+**Min Samples Leaf**: Setting the minimum samples for a leaf node helps in controlling the size of the tree's leaves.
+A larger number prevents the model from creating leaves with very few samples, which can reduce overfitting.

+The optimal hyperparameters we found were a **max_depth = None** , **decision_tree__min_samples_leaf': 2**, **decision_tree__min_samples_split': 5.**